mflova/mflova-coding-guidelines/Python/testing_procedure.md

 2. Act: (test) The test itself.
 Must contain the less.
 Behaviour we want to test.
 3. Assert: (test)
 4. Cleanup: Teardown sections

-## Fixtures

-Fixtures are predefined objects that can be initialized for each class, test... etc.
-After being created, you can use them as argument to any function and these can be freely used.

 ## Conftest.py